 "But not more ready than we," cried the stout old burgher.
-"Do thou conduct our guests to their places, while I seek my room and doff these robes of office, with my chain and tippet, ere I break my fast."
+"Do thou conduct our guests to their places, while I down to lads scarce out of their teens, all the hall within was lightful and airy, with a | fice, with my chain and tippet, ere I break my fast."

 Following our fair guide, we passed into a very large and lofty room, the walls of which were wainscoted with carved oak, and hung at either end with tapestry.
 The floor was tesselated after the French fashion, and plentifully strewn with skins and rugs.
 At one end of the apartment stood a great white marble fireplace, like a small room in itself, fitted up, as was the ancient custom, with an iron stand in the centre, and with broad stone benches in the recess on either side.
 Lines of hooks above the chimney-piece had been used, as I surmise, to support arms, for the wealthy merchants of England were wont to keep enough in their houses to at least equip their apprentices and craftsmen.
 They had now, however, been removed, nor was there any token of the troublous times save a single heap of pikes and halberds piled together in a corner.